History Of Wyckoff SMI

 Stock Market Technique, Volumes 1,2, & 3 (1933)

-The Wyckoff Wave finished the week slightly higher as expected, on average volume.
-We are not impressed by the lack of solid upside action last
+The Wyckoff Wave finished the week lower as expected, on average volume.
+We was expecting sideways/lower last week, and could see more of that this

 The Wyckoff Wave finished the week slightly lower, and tested the previous weeks low, on lower volume.
 We liked last weeks action, as we appeared